Wajib

-Five years after her previous feature, Annemarie Jacir returns with Wajib, a well-crafted family drama that reflects everyday life for Palestinians under Israeli rule.
-Shadi, a Palestinian architect living in Italy, has returned to his home town Nazareth for the wedding of his sister Amal.
-While driving around town with his father, handing out wedding invitations, Shadi is forced once again to relate to the things he dislikes about the town he has left behind: the complicated relationship to his father, the conservative attitudes of the neighbourhood, and the Israeli oppression of the Palestinians.
+Shadi, a Palestinian architect living in Italy, has returned to his hometown, Nazareth, for his sister Amal's wedding.
+While driving around town with his father, handing out wedding invitations, Shadi is forced once again to relate to the things he dislikes about the town he has left behind: the complicated relationship with his father, the conservative attitudes of the neighbourhood, and the Israeli oppression of the Palestinians.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.